crc-org/snc/README.md

 ## Troubleshooting

-OpenShift installer will create 2 VMs.
-It is sometimes useful to ssh inside the VMs.
+OpenShift installer will create 1 VM.
+It is sometimes useful to ssh inside the VM.
 Add the following lines in your `~/.ssh/config` file.
-You can then do `ssh master` and `ssh bootstrap`.
+You can then do `ssh master`.

 ```
 Host master
     Hostname 192.168.126.11
-    User core
-    IdentityFile <directory_to_cloned_repo>/id_ecdsa_crc
-    StrictHostKeyChecking no
-    UserKnownHostsFile /dev/null

-Host bootstrap
-    Hostname 192.168.126.10
     User core
     IdentityFile <directory_to_cloned_repo>/id_ecdsa_crc
     StrictHostKeyChecking no